Hanif-adedotun/voltex/README.md

 # voltex
-A middlewear software that takes the hassle of storing custom forms of your frontend application for you
+A tool that helps you store the responses from your form, without using any server

+## Development
+Currently in development